netdata/netdata/README.md

 *Aggregated node view*

 The No. 1 request from our community has been a better way to view and manage their Netdata installations, via an aggregated view.
 The node menu with the simple list of hosts on the agent UI just didn't do it for people with hundreds, or thousands of instances.
 This release introduces the node view, which uses the power of [Netdata Cloud](https://blog.netdata.cloud/posts/netdata-cloud-announcement/) to deliver powerful views of a Netdata-based monitoring infrastructure.
-You can read more about Netdata Cloud and the future of netdata [here](https://blog.netdata.cloud/posts/netdata-cloud-announcement/).
+You can read more about Netdata Cloud and the future of Netdata [here](https://blog.netdata.cloud/posts/netdata-cloud-announcement/).

 *New database engine*